adambard/learnxinyminutes-docs/perl6.html.markdown

 .say if 'B' ff 'B' for <A B C B A>; #=> B B
                                     # because the right-hand-side was tested
                                     # directly (and returned `True`).
-                                    # "B"s are still printed since it matched that time
+                                    # "B"s are printed since it matched that time
                                     #  (it just went back to `False` right away).
 .say if 'B' fff 'B' for <A B C B A>; #=> B C B
-                                    # because the right-hand-side wasn't tested until
+                                    # The right-hand-side wasn't tested until
                                     #  `$_` became "C"
                                     # (and thus did not match instantly).

 # A flip-flop can change state as many times as needed:
-for <test start print this stop you stopped printing start printing again stop not anymore> {
+for <test start print it stop not printing start print again stop not anymore> {
   .say if $_ eq 'start' ^ff^ $_ eq 'stop'; # exclude both "start" and "stop",
                                            #=> "print this printing again"
 }